Your integrated accessibility plan is in good hands.

 - Training plan document that will include goals, measurable objectives, and an action plan.

-- Our strategy could include identifying training resource considerations regarding compatibility with other systems (e.g., LMS) and a comprehensive potential annualized training schedule.
+- Identifying training resource considerations regarding compatibility with other systems (e.g., LMS) and a comprehensive potential annualized training schedule.

 - Identifying such candidate components as webinar series, videos, checklists, learning guides (electronic online and printed), and workshops potentially for your clients … all developed in an evergreenable way.